Starmen-net/jekyll-test/mother2/gameinfo/History_of_EB/index.md

 <br /><br />

 The localization team made some changes to the graphics to avoid lawsuits.
-An example is the above picture, where the Japanese version’s truck very closely resembles the <a href="http://img3.wikia.nocookie.net/__cb20130530125633/logopedia/images/3/37/Coca-Cola-Logo.jpg">Coca-Cola logo.</a>
+An example is the above picture, where the Japanese version’s truck very closely resembles the <a href="http - //img3.wikia.nocookie.net/__cb20130530125633/logopedia/images/3/37/Coca-Cola-Logo.jpg">Coca-Cola logo.</a>
 Other notable examples include:

 <br /><br />